vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

         ![In the Find field, On Primary is typed.](images/2019-02-01-09-43-10.png "Replace ON PRIMARY text")

-    -   Execute a Find and Replace on your script to replace all occurrences of **USE \[** with **\--USE \[** to comment out those lines.
+    -   Execute a **case sensitive** Find and Replace on your script to replace all occurrences of **USE \[** with **\--USE \[** to comment out those lines.
+Make sure you specify case sensitive to avoid unintentionally modifying any column names.
 The USE command instructs SQL Server to change the database context to the specified database.
 Azure SQL Data Warehouses are allocated at the database level so this command is unsupported.

         ![Use \[ is typed in the Find field, and \--USE \[ is typed in the Replace field.](images/2018-06-26-14-55-42.png "Comment out incompatible text")